 High-End – Lobster Bar Sea Grille

-You can’t visit Miami without indulging in some delicious locally caught seafood.
+You can’t leave Miami without indulging in some delicious locally caught seafood.
 The Lobster Bar Sea Grille provides just that with a variety of fine dining options serving lobster, stone crab and other seafood.

 The ambiance of its location in Miami Beach is also hard to beat on any night of the week.